Countly/countly-sdk-cordova/README.md

 For more information about how to use this SDK inside your mobile app, [click this link](http://resources.count.ly/v1.0/docs/phonegap-icenium-meteor).

+## Security

+Security is very important to us.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.

 ## Acknowledgements

 This SDK was initially written by Panteon Technologies (ufuk@panteon.com.tr).<br>